 - Aspirants coming from any academic background especially science background can easily cover the syllabus in a short duration as the syllabus is relatively short.

 - It helps across various stages of preparation of CSE and after the allotment of service as well.

 - Sociology can be very interesting as most people are well aware of the subject matter i.e. society, functional aspect, social change etc. and it can be inter-related.

 Sociology optional comprises of two papers where paper 1 deals with the static part of the syllabus i.e. it is more theoretical and thus not much current affairs can be incorporated.
 Paper 1 is commonly known as thinker’s paper.
 6 thinkers included here are Karl Marx, Max Weber, Emile Durkheim, Talcott Parsons, R.K.
 Merton and Mead.
 Although the thinker’s part is hardly 10 percent of the entire syllabus, from the examination point of view, the weightage is almost 70%.
-On the other hand, paper 2 of sociology is a practical paper which comprises of the sociology of India.
+On the other hand, paper 2 of sociology is a practical paper that comprises the sociology of India.
 Various dimensions can be added based on the current realities of our society.
 Facts are to be proved backed by solid explanations.

 FUNDAMENTALS OF SOCIOLOGY

 - Sociology – The Discipline:

 - Modernity and social changes in Europe and the emergence of sociology.

 - Scope of the subject and comparison with other social sciences.